BrowserStackCE/browserstack-examples-pytest-BDD-appium/README.md

 # Introduction

-This repository demonstrates an Appium test framework written in Pytest BDD (Behavior Driven Development).
+This repository demonstrates an Appium test framework written in Pytest BDD (Behavior Driven Development) with parallel testing capabilities.
 It leverages the power of Pytest and the pytest-bdd plugin to write and execute BDD-style tests for mobile applications.
 The Appium script is designed for automating tests on the [Wikipedia Sample Android app](https://www.browserstack.com/app-automate/sample-apps/android/WikipediaSample.apk).
-The script has the ability to run single or parallel test on BrowserStack.

 # Prerequisite